 Students in the Robert Unger School of Ice Skating participate in a parade on Gay Street in downtown Knoxville

 In 1971, the Robert Unger team participated for the first time in the Mid-Atlantic District Competition in Lake Placid, New York, and they won first place.
-They repeated the victory in 1972 and again in 1973.
+They repeated the victory in 1972 and again in 1973, 1979, 1990, and 2004.
 The expense of out-of-town competitions led to the creation of Robert Unger Moms and PopS (RUMPS) in 1985.
 RUMPS was an organization of skaters and parents that helped raise travel and costume funds for the skaters.
 RUMPS' founder was Pat Kington.

 Beverly Horner is in focus while a large group of skaters practice their freestyle moves for an upcoming competition.